Kami0n/SB-Assigment-2/README.md

 ## What did I do?

+0. tried to run VJ detector for ears, to get the feeling of how this code framework works

 1. selected dataset WIDER with annotated faces
 2. programmed mAP (mean average precision) metric
 3. tested